 He is a psychologist, Robert Stoller (1), Which popularizes in 1968 a notion already used by his American colleagues since the beginning of the 1950 years to understand the separation in some patients between body and identity.
 Hence the idea that there is no real correspondence between gender (male / female) and gender (male / female).
-From 1972, drawing on the articulation between nature and culture developed by the French anthropologist Claude Lévi-Strauss, The British sociologist Anne Oakley (2) Refers sex to biological and gender to cultural.
+From 1972, drawing on the articulation between nature and culture developed by the French anthropologist Claude Lévi-Strauss, The British sociologist Anne Oakley (2) returns sex to the biological and gender to the cultural.

 American scholars deny that women and nature are often closer together (mainly because of their reproductive powers), while men are on the side of culture.
 A resounding article published in 1974 by the anthropologist Sherry Ortner (3) makes the terms particularly explicit: "Woman is to man what nature is to culture? " In anthropology, it is Margaret Mead That comes an initial reflection on the sexual roles in the 1930 years (4).
 The study of the roles assigned to individuals according to the sexes and of the characters properly feminine and masculine allows us to discern the learning of what has been given by nature.